 In January 2018, the orchestra celebrated the 100th Anniversary of Estonian Independence with its first major European tour and debut CD release.
-In August 2018 they will make history as the first ever Estonian orchestral ensemble to perform at the Proms.
-The London concert, which sold out within days of going on sale, will be broadcast on both BBC Radio 3 and TV and.
-This summer the orchestra also return to Germany to perform at Hamburg’s Elbphilharmonie, clocking up yet another debut in what has been an extraordinary year.
+In August 2018 they went on to make history as the first ever Estonian orchestral ensemble to perform at the Proms.
+The London concert, which sold out within days of going on sale, was broadcast on both BBC Radio 3 and TV.
+In August 2018 the orchestra also returned to Germany to perform at Hamburg’s Elbphilharmonie, clocking up yet another debut in was an extraordinary year.

 “… this was a performance of shape,